-This year is the 130th anniversary of the founding of the original Boys' High School, and to commemorate this the site will soon have a searchable database of all pupils who went to the school from 1885 to 1975.
+This year is the 130th anniversary of the founding of the original Boys' High School, and to commemorate this, and as a tribute to those who served in WWI and WWII, there is now a searchable database of nearly 12,000 names.

-Where permitted under privacy laws, it will contain personal details, and links to school records and photos, and is the result of over 10 years of work!
+Where permitted under privacy laws, it contains personal details, and links to school records and photos, and is the result of over 10 years of work!

 Whether you, or perhaps other members of your family, went to the South